AdamT84/YoungPT/README.md

 - Hero image formatting on training.html would leave a large gap to the right when viewed on mobile screen size yet the image appeared perfectly on all other screens.
 Issue was due to adding a margin to content on the page when a margin was already being applied from a parent element, effectively doubling the margin.
 Once this was removed the image displayed as expected.

-- Contact form not sending data giving an 405 error.
-Issue was cause by and incorrect action URL in the form element.
+- Contact form not giving a response when submitting data.
+Issue was cause by an incorrect action URL in the form element.

 # Deployment

 This site has been deployed to GitHub Pages.
-THe steps needed to deploy are listed below:
+The steps needed to deploy are listed below:

 - In the GitHub repository select settings
-- Once on the settings page select pages from lefthand menu
+- Once on the settings page select pages from left hand menu
-- You will now see Build and Deployment options
+- You will now see "Build and Deployment" options
 - Look for the "Branch" heading
 - Here you will see a drop down menu with the options none and main
 - Select main and then hit save